(Updated Dec. 16, 2025)

 Jose Cardenal faced two daunting challenges with the 1970 Cardinals: (1) replace Curt Flood as the center fielder and (2) defend himself against comments from anonymous teammates who accused him of being selfish and lackadaisical.

-Cardenal contributed significantly to a 1970 Cardinals lineup that included Lou Brock, Joe Torre and Richie Allen, but some teammates questioned his desire.
+Cardenal contributed significantly to a 1970 Cardinals lineup that included Lou Brock, Joe Torre and Dick Allen, but some teammates questioned his desire.
 Whether the criticism had merit or was based on stereotype is conjecture.

 Traded for Pinson